devonbookerrr/secure-foundation/README.md

 **Tools:** Terraform, tflint, terraform-docs, Terratest (Go), AWS (VPC, IAM, S3, CloudTrail, GuardDuty, Config), Linux, Git

 ---
-### Terraform Fundamentals + Environment
+## Terraform Fundamentals + Environment
 I started by installing Terraform, AWS CLI, TFlint, and terraform-docs into my WSL2.
 I use a Windows 11 machine.
 But I know how important learning Linux is if I'm going to be excellent in cloud.
 So I downloaded something called WSL2.
+It's basically a Linux plugin that runs on top of your PowerShell instance.
+It acts and feels like an Ubuntu machine, without having to spin up a whole VM.
+Super useful.
+More info can be found here (https://learn.microsoft.com/en-us/windows/wsl/install)